dengyishuo/eTTR/README.md

 ### About

-TTR is an [R](https://www.r-project.org) package that provides the most popular technical analysis functions for financial market data.
+eTTR is an [R](https://www.r-project.org) package that provides the most popular technical analysis functions for financial market data.
 Many of these functions are used as components of systematic trading strategies and financial charts.